vrk-kpa/suomifi-ui-components/src/core/Button/Button.md

 ### Icons in button

-When using a Button whose only visible content is an icon, provide a descriptive `aria-label` for assistive technologies.
+When using a Button whose only visible content is an icon, provide a descriptive `aria-label` for .

 ```js
 import { Button, IconArrowRight } from 'suomifi-ui-components';